metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_service_descriptor_v1alpha1_manifest.md

 page_title: "k8s_apps_kubeblocks_io_service_descriptor_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "apps.kubeblocks.io"
 description: |-
-  ServiceDescriptor describes a service provided by external sources.It contains the necessary details such as the service's address and connection credentials.To enable a Cluster to access this service, the ServiceDescriptor's name should be specifiedin the Cluster configuration under 'clusterComponent.serviceRefs[*].serviceDescriptor'.
+  ServiceDescriptor describes a service provided by external sources.
+It contains the necessary details such as the service's address and connection credentials.
+To enable a Cluster to access this service, the ServiceDescriptor's name should be specified in the Cluster configuration under 'clusterComponent.serviceRefs[*].serviceDescriptor'.
 ---

 # k8s_apps_kubeblocks_io_service_descriptor_v1alpha1_manifest (Data Source)

-ServiceDescriptor describes a service provided by external sources.It contains the necessary details such as the service's address and connection credentials.To enable a Cluster to access this service, the ServiceDescriptor's name should be specifiedin the Cluster configuration under 'clusterComponent.serviceRefs[*].serviceDescriptor'.
+ServiceDescriptor describes a service provided by external sources.
+It contains the necessary details such as the service's address and connection credentials.
+To enable a Cluster to access this service, the ServiceDescriptor's name should be specified in the Cluster configuration under 'clusterComponent.serviceRefs[*].serviceDescriptor'.

 ## Example Usage